-“My wife and I talk about it all the time,” he said.
+“My wife and I talk about it all the time,” he told ESPN.
 “We’re very strong in our faith.
 We believe that everything in life happens for a reason, even if we don’t understand it at the time.”

-Kimbrel said that his daughter is expected to be released in 3 or 4 weeks and said her third surgery won’t be needed for another 3 years to help “straighten up her anatomy so she can grow as a normal child,” he said to ESPN.
+Kimbrel said his daughter is expected to be released in three or four weeks, and her third surgery won’t be needed for another three years to help “straighten up her anatomy so she can grow as a normal child,” he said.

-“God gave me this ability to change other people’s lives, to change my own family’s life,” Kimbrel said in February.
+“God gave me this ability to change other people’s lives, to change my own family’s life,” he said.
 “It’s tough but God has a plan for us and I got to trust Him and things are going good and I can be very grateful for that.
 There’s a plan for everything, you can’t change, you just have to take it for what it is.”

 — Red Sox Hall of Famer Bobby Doerr dies at age 99